Women, when your sexual health is in tip-top condition, you will appreciate and enjoy being a woman.

 Skin and juice one medium-sized beetroot with half a lemon or with a couple of limes.
 This juice tastes good and is very cleansing for the liver.
 However, beetroot is very potent so do not take more than twice a week if you are not used to it.
 Its potency may cause some light-headedness as toxins are being eliminated.
 Drink this regularly for good liver health and beautiful skin.

 Watermelon is highly diuretic and helpful for eliminating excess fluids from the body, reducing water retention especially before and during menstruation.
 Drink a big glass of watermelon juice with some lemon/lime juice, everyday for 3-5 days leading up to your menstruation.
 You will need to keep going to the bathroom, but you will also eliminate fluid retention and bloating.

-With each glass of juice, put in a thumb-size ginger for its anti-microbial effect and extra kick.
+With each glass of juice, put in a thumb-sized ginger for its anti-microbial effect and that extra zing.

 Some Suggested Combos (measurement for one portion):

 - 1 cucumber + 2 medium-sized beetroot + ¼ lemon

 - 2 green apples + 6 ribs of celery + 8-10 leaves of kale + ½ lemon

 - 3 carrots + 6 ribs of celery + ¼ head of cabbage + a thumb-sized ginger